CloudLabs-MOC/AI-102-AIEngineer/Instructions/18-object-detection.md

 4. After the images have been uploaded, select the first one to open it.

-5. Hold the mouse over any object in the image until an automatically detected region is displayed like the image below.
-Then select the object, and if necessary resize the region to surround it.
+5. Hold the mouse over any object in the image until an automatically detected region is displayed, like the image below.
+Then select the object, and if necessary, resize the region to surround it.

      ![The default region for an object](./images/object-region.jpg)